nwupkc/Divvy/Divvy.md

 We have done better than our orignial linear model!
 We have found a model which is both more accurate and robust.

+### Feature Selection

-To choose the optimal model with right numbers of varaibles we will consdier Adjusted R-squared, Bayesian information criterion(BIC), and Cp.
+R-squared cannot be used to select among a set of different variables as it will always increase with an additional variable.
+To choose the optimal model with the right numbers of varaibles we will consdier Adjusted R-squared, Bayesian information criterion(BIC), and Mallow’s Cp all of which adds penalty that increases with more variables.

 ```r